 Most healthy dogs should be fine, however, according to Veterinary experts, your dog could develop a secondary infection that could be fatal.
 The most vulnerable affected dogs are usually older, frail, or sick.
 Very young puppies are also at risk.

-Symptoms to look out for include cough, lethargy, poor appetite, discharge from the nose and eyes and fever.
-If your dog is experiencing any of these symptoms, it’s better to err on the side of caution and give your Veterinarian a call.
+.
+If your dog is experiencing any of these symptoms, it’s better to err on the side of caution and give your Veterinarian a call

 The good news is that you can help to prevent the virus by having your dog vaccinated.

 There are two rounds of the vaccine administered three weeks apart

 .
 Contact your Vet to see if they recommend administering the vaccine to your dog.
 Contact Dr. Gladstein